 Trusting the Advice You Get

 When you hire an attorney to help you with debt settlement, you are working with a licensed professional held to high ethical standards.
 Debt settlement companies are not held to these same standards, even if they employ an attorney to give the company the appearance of legitimacy.
-In most cases, the lawyer, like a bankruptcy attorney in Tampa, FL, is merely a figurehead and has nothing to do with handling your case.
+In most cases, the lawyer is merely a figurehead and has nothing to do with handling your case.

 If possible, choose an attorney who is local to your jurisdiction so you can meet with him or her in person.
 You can ask questions about how your case will be handled and who will communicate with creditors.
 In an ideal situation, the attorney would do this as opposed to a member of the office staff.